datacarpentry/datacarpentry.github.io/pages/lessons.md

 Data Carpentry workshops are domain-specific, so that we are teaching researchers the skills most relevant to their domain and using examples from their type of work.
 Therefore we have several types of workshops and curriculum is organized by domain.

-## Workshop materials
+## Curriculum materials

 - [Ecology curriculum](#ecology-workshop)
 - [Genomics curriculum](#genomics-workshop)
 - [Social Sciences curriculum](#social-science-curriculum)
 - [Geospatial data curriculum](#geospatial-curriculum)

-## Workshop materials under development or consideration
+## Curriculum materials under development or consideration

 - [Digital humanities curriculum](#dh-curriculum)
 - [Image analysis curriculum](#image-curriculum)